 - time off work or study, and long-term impact on financial security and career;

-- death: two women a week are killed by their partners or former partners.
+- death: at least two women a week are killed by their partners or former partners.

-Whilst the risk of staying may be very high, simply leaving the relationship, does not guarantee that the violence will stop.
-In fact, the period during which a woman is planning or making her exit, is often the most dangerous time for her and her children.
-Many women are frightened of the abuser, and with good reason, as it is not uncommon for perpetrators to threaten to harm or even kill their partners or children if she leaves.
+Whilst the risk of staying may be very high, simply leaving the relationship, does not guarantee that the abuse will stop.
+In fact, the period during which a woman is planning or making her exit is often the most dangerous time for her and her children.
+Many women are frightened of the abuser, and with good reason, as it is not uncommon for perpetrators to threaten to harm or even kill their partner or children if she leaves.
 However, there may also be other reasons why a woman may not be ready to leave:

-- She may still care for her partner and hope that they will change (many women do not necessarily want to leave the relationship, they just want the violence to stop).
+- She may still care for her partner and hope that they will change (many women do not necessarily want to leave the relationship, they just want the abuse to stop).

 - She may feel ashamed about what has happened or believe that it is her fault.

 - She may be scared of the future (where she will go, what she will do for money, whether she will have to hide forever and what will happen to the children).